 Phishing attempts are the most common way someone will try to gain access to your wallet.
 You may receive emails or messages from people pretending to be someone else (like a support team member) asking for your private key or recovery phrase.
 If you’re ever uncertain if a message is legitimate, reach out to the company directly—via X (formerly Twitter), Discord, or another customer support method—before clicking a link.
 Scammers may also contact you to say you’ve won a prize (like free crypto), and request your sensitive wallet info.
 As a rule, you should never share your private keys and recovery phrases with anyone.

 One great strategy for keeping your private keys safe from automated attacks and malware is to keep them offline with a self-custody hardware wallet—a method known as “cold storage.”
 Devices like Ledger and Trezor offer physical, offline storage for your private keys.
 These devices will securely “sign” (or approve) transactions with your private keys offline.
 Then you’ll connect the cold wallet to the Internet to broadcast the signed transaction.
-This way, your private keys are never revealed while you’re online.
+This way, your private keys are never revealed while you’re connected to the Internet.
 Hardware wallets are the gold standard for safe, offline crypto storage, but you’ll need to be sure to keep them safe just like a recovery phrase.

 Note: Brave will never ask you for your Brave Wallet recovery phrase.
 Never share this information with Brave or anyone else.